cliu124/cliu124.github.io/_pages/about.md

 News
 ======
-* [08/2023] Journal Article "Structured input–output analysis of oblique laminar–turbulent patterns in plane Couette–Poiseuille flow" was published in International Journal of Heat and Fluid Flow
+* [08/2023] One journal Article ["Structured input–output analysis of oblique laminar–turbulent patterns in plane Couette–Poiseuille flow"](https://doi.org/10.1016/j.ijheatfluidflow.2023.109207) was published in International Journal of Heat and Fluid Flow!
 * [08/2023] Dr. Chang Liu joined University of Connecticut as an assistant professor of mechanical engineering!

 Contact email: chang_liu@uconn.edu